sayedhfatimi/the-contemplative-path-posts/2025-04-25-the-taming-of-the-inner-monologue/post.md

 canonical: https://sayedhfatimi.blog/2025/04/25/the-taming-of-the-inner-monologue/
 ---

-*“The most powerful voice you will ever hear is the one no one else can.*”
+*"The most powerful voice you will ever hear is the one no one else can.*"

 ## The Unseen Engine